vivek-techi/simple-calculator/README.md

 3.Using a switch case method to evaluate respective operations.

 Algorithm :

-1. Begin
-2. Print "Enter your choice"
-3. Enter your choice
-4. Enter two operands
+1.  first create  a class name
+2.  import the scanner fuction as it uses to obtain inputs like double,integer etc ..
+3.  declare the  class as public so that it can be accessed anywhere.
+4.  declare the variables in double so that it can in integer/double form
+5.  create an object for the scanner class,so that it can show on the output
+6.  initialize the double variable
+7.  enter the  operators which is going to perform
-5. If the user enters + or - or * or / then follow the below steps else flow goes to default case & exit the program
+8. If the user enters + or - or * or / then follow the below steps else flow goes to default case & exit the program Switch(operator) :
-6. Switch(operator) :
     a.	case +:
 		i.
 Print ‘Addition’.
 		ii.
 Print result of summation.